ganfer/hatespeech-rag/README.md

 ## Run main.py

-This Python script combines the use of a large language model with a Chroma database to review user inputs for group-based hostility (hate speech) and, if applicable, store them.
+This Python script using Using [LangChain](https://www.langchain.com/) combines the use of the large language model [Llama](https://llama.meta.com/) with a [ChromaDB](https://www.trychroma.com/) database to review user inputs for group-based hostility (hate speech) and, if applicable, store them.
 This helps to expand the database with new, pertinent examples of hate speech while avoiding redundant or identical entries.

 #### Script Workflow: